-The WinDIY wind vane is mounted at the end of the device carrier.
-It should help to align the wind turbine always in the direction of the wind.
+The wind vane from WinDIY is mounted at the end of the equipment carrier.
+It is intended to help always align the wind turbine in the direction of the wind.

 How you can set up the wind vane is described in the following article.